squirro/training/README.md

 To use the examples here, you will need to install the Squirro toolbox.
 The Squirro toolbox is available to all Squirro Partners and Developers [Here](https://squirro.atlassian.net/wiki/display/DOC/Toolbox).
 If you would like access to the Squirro Data Loader, please contact support@squirro.com.

 ### Python
-To use the Squirro Toolbox, you must have Python 2 installed.
-Please note that the Squirro toolbox does not support Python 3 (yet).
+To use the Squirro Toolbox, you must have Python 3 installed.

 It is recommended to install python via [Homebrew](https://brew.sh/)
 ```bash